 What are the PMP changes for 2021 onwards?

-- 50% of questions based on predictive models a.k.a. waterfall
+- About half of the questions based on predictive models a.k.a. waterfall

 This also means that the current PMP trainer providers have had to adapt their offerings during the last few months to cater with this change.
 As mentioned earlier, the changes to the PMP were postponed to January 2021, mostly due to the heavy work requested by the changes.

 Besides attending a PMP preparation course which we highly recommend, the best way to prepare for the exam is to try as many mock exams as possible.
 There are various mock exams available from different providers which you can find online for free or a small fee.
 However, as the first exam is not yet out, there is not much guarantee on how well those mock exams cover the exam contents or mimic the PMP questions.

 A great source currently for a proper training and for exam contents is the Project Management Institute (PMI) online course which is available here.